Edvard Beneš: First presidency

 When President Tomáš Masaryk retired in 1935, Beneš succeeded him.
 Under Masaryk, the Hrad ("the castle", as the Czechs called the presidency) had been built up into a major extra-constitutional institution enjoying considerably more informal power than the plain language of the Constitution indicated.
 The framers of the Constitution had intended to create a parliamentary system in which the Prime Minister would be the country's leading political figure.
-However, due to a complex system of proportional representation, no party even approached the 151 seats needed for a majority; as mentioned above, there were ten cabinets during Masaryk's presidency.
+However, due to a complex system of proportional representation, a typical National Assembly saw as many as ten parties represented.
+No party even approached the 151 seats needed for a majority; indeed, no party ever won more than 25 percent of the vote.
+As mentioned above, there were ten cabinets during Masaryk's presidency.

-The Czech historian Igor Lukeš (cs) wrote about the power of the Hrad under Beneš: "By the spring of 1938, the Czechoslovak parliament, the prime minister, and the cabinet had been pushed aside by Beneš.
+The Czech historian Igor Lukes wrote about the power of the Hrad under Beneš: "By the spring of 1938, the Czechoslovak parliament, the prime minister, and the cabinet had been pushed aside by Beneš.
 During the dramatic summer months he was – for better or worse – the sole decision-maker in the country".